 Economical Insurance is committed to the highest level of legal and ethical standards in business conduct.
 The company must be known as one that deals ethically with its brokers, policyholders, employees, and members of the public.

-We consistently match words and actions — we do what we say we will do and lead by example.
-We exercise discretion in the use of information and respect confidentiality.
+Economical and its employees consistently match words and actions — they do what they say they will do and lead by example.
+They exercise discretion in the use of information and respect confidentiality.

-Our stakeholders expect us to conduct ourselves honestly and fairly.
-None of us should participate in any type of dishonest or fraudulent behaviour that may affect Economical, our customers, partners or co-workers.
+Our stakeholders expect Economical and its employees to conduct ourselves honestly and fairly.
+Employees should not participate in any type of dishonest or fraudulent behaviour that may affect Economical, our customers, partners, or co-workers.

 Rejecting corruption and bribery

-No funds or assets of Economical shall be paid, loaned or otherwise disbursed as bribes, “kickbacks” or other payments designed to influence or compromise the conduct of the recipient.
-We shall not accept any funds or other assets for assisting in doing business with Economical.
+No funds or assets of Economical shall be paid, loaned or otherwise disbursed as bribes, “kickbacks”, or other payments designed to influence or compromise the conduct of the recipient.
+Economical and its employees shall not accept any funds or other assets for assisting in doing business with Economical.

 Canada has specific anti-corruption legislation that prohibits companies from giving or offering anything of value to a government representative to influence a decision or assist that company in doing business.
-Other than for legally prescribed fees and similar payments, you should obtain advance approval from your leader before you give any business-related gift to a government representative.
+Other than for legally prescribed fees and similar payments, employees should obtain advance approval from their leader before they give any business-related gift to a government representative.

 Avoiding conflict of interest

-As employees of Economical we cannot use our positions in Economical to gain — either directly or indirectly — a personal benefit for ourselves or anyone else.
-Furthermore, we cannot use, for our benefit, confidential information, which we have gained through corporate business.
+Employees of Economical cannot use their positions in Economical to gain — either directly or indirectly — a personal benefit for themselves or anyone else.
+Furthermore, they cannot use, for their benefit, confidential information gained through corporate business.

 Some examples of conflict of interest include, but are not limited to:

-- Using corporate programs but not for the intended purpose; for example, submitting a receipt to your personal wellness account for someone not covered by your benefit plan
+- Using corporate programs but not for the intended purpose; for example, submitting a receipt to one’s personal wellness account for someone not covered by that benefit plan

-- Using company email to conduct personal business such as selling goods on eBay
+- Using company email to conduct personal business such as selling goods online

-We must avoid situations in which our personal interests conflict, may conflict or might appear to conflict with our duties to Economical or where it may interfere with the ability of other employees to perform their duties.
+Economical employees must avoid situations in which personal interests conflict, may conflict or might appear to conflict with their duties to Economical or where it may interfere with the ability of other employees to perform their duties.
 That includes but is not limited to:

-- Our actions that will deprive Economical of the time or attention required to do our jobs properly
+- Actions that will deprive Economical employees of the time or attention required to do their jobs properly

-- Directing other employees to undertake actions which could affect our ability to act in the best interests of Economical
+- Directing other employees to undertake actions which could affect their ability to act in the best interests of Economical

 - Any business, financial or other relationship with suppliers, customers, competitors or Economical itself that may impair or even appear to impair the independence of Economical

-- Situations where there appears to be a conflict of interest, even if there is not actual conflict; the appearance of such a conflict is damaging because it can undermine trust among employees and costs us the respect of our customers
+- Situations where there appears to be a conflict of interest, even if there is not actual conflict.
+The appearance of such a conflict is damaging because it can undermine trust among employees and costs Economical the respect of our customers.

 All leaders must ensure that any actions taken or decisions made under their supervision do not give rise to a situation of a conflict of interest.
-Those of us who approve expenses, handle claims, handle assets or who have access to confidential information, must ensure that our decisions or actions do not create a situation which gives rise to a conflict of interest.
+Those who approve expenses, handle claims, handle assets, or who have access to confidential information, must ensure that decisions or actions do not create a situation which gives rise to a conflict of interest.

 Economical does not tolerate fraud, corruption, bribery or conflict of interest or other unethical behaviour.
-You can help to ensure that we continue to operate ethically by reporting any suspected incidents, whether committed by a co-worker or a third party, to your leader, human resources or through the ethics reporting program.
+Employees can help to ensure that Economical continues to operate ethically by reporting any suspected incidents, whether committed by a co-worker or a third party, to their leader, Human Resources, or through the ethics reporting program.